 On the day of my hike to Whiskey Hollow Shelter, there was a camo-clad hunter in the parking lot.
-I had arrived on the last day of early muzzleloader season (deer hunting).
+I had arrived on the last day of early muzzleloader season.

-I chatted up this hunter who let me know that as long as I stayed on-trail (I had no plans to go off-trail) that I would be fine.
+This hunter let me know that as long as I stayed on-trail (I had no plans to go off-trail) that I would be fine.
 I was wearing a brightly-colored jacket, too.

-A second hunter I spoke with said that there would need to be a horrific accident for a hunter to confuse me for a deer.
-Still, I bought a bright-orange knit hat later that day.
+A second hunter said that there would need to be a horrific accident for a hunter to confuse me for a deer.
+Still, I bought a bright-orange knit hat that day.

 Hunting is prohibited at all national parks in Virginia, including Shenandoah National Park, Prince William Forest Park and Great Falls Park.